DragQuaza/Whiteboard-real-time/README.md

 - **WebSocket Backend:** Hosted on [Render](https://whiteboard-real-time-1.onrender.com)

 ---
-*Built with ❤️ for teams and thinkers.*
+*Built with ❤️ for teams and thinkers by Debanjan Maity.*